 4. Research where your business comes from.

-If you track the source of every lead, you can then determine which sources actually delivered people who became clients, and then how much money each of those clients spent with you.
-It’s an extremely worthwhile use of some down time to find out which sources of business put the most money in your pocket, and then see what you can do to replicate them.
+When you track the source of every lead, you can then determine which sources actually delivered people who became clients, and then how much money each of those clients spent with you.
+It’s an extremely worthwhile use of some down time to find out which sources of business put the most money in your pocket, and then see what you can do to replicate those.

 If you do a good job at consistent and persistent marketing, inevitably you will attract more business than you can handle, at least at certain times.
 Don’t be so afraid of this possibility that you allow it to hold back your marketing!
-If clients call and you are not available, many of them will wait for you.
+If prospective clients call and you’re not available, many clients will wait for you.
 Having a waiting list makes you more desirable, and it also allows you to raise your rates because of the perceived demand for your services.

 So don’t stay trapped in the feast or famine cycle.
 A steady diet of just enough clients will feed a happier, healthier, wealthier you.